Can everyone be hypnotized?

 Is hypnosis like falling asleep?

 Hypnosis is not sleep, and you are not unconscious.
 Your body and your mind will be in a very deep state of relaxation.
-Mentally, you will experience a heighten awareness and clarity.
+Mentally, you will experience a heightened awareness and clarity.

 What are common physiological signs of being in hypnosis?